 The concept of a variable that changes is powerful and general.
 We might therefore be tempted to suppose that anything that may be said to change can be regarded as a variable.
 But we should be wrong.
 We may talk naturally of a law changing, or a school changing, or a person changing, and these are not variables representing quantities or data types.
 So what is going on?

 Laws and schools and persons are examples of what philosophers call continuants.
 A continuant is an entity whose identity continues to be recognisable over some extended interval of time.
 I will follow computer terminology and call it an object.
-It may be a book, or a herd of elephants, or a thought, or a semibreve.
-In this sense, a person too is an object: if you feel that the noun “object” is incompatible with personhood then you will need to read “object” as “continuant” in that context.
+It may be a book, or a herd of elephants, or a belief, or a semibreve.
+In this sense, a person too is an object: if you feel that the noun object is incompatible with personhood then you will need to read “object” as “continuant” in that context.
 Modern computer languages are said to be object‐oriented, because they allow the programmer to program in terms of objects and not just variables.
-Object‐oriented computer programming was developed not just because it makes programming easier, but because it provides for better modelling of our thinking and speaking about the real world, and through that, one hopes, better modelling of the real world itself.
+Object‐oriented computer programming was developed not just because it makes programming easier, but because it provides for better modelling of our thinking and speaking about the world, and through that, one hopes, better modelling of the world itself.
 So, as we study the language of change, let us borrow some of the concepts of object‐oriented programming and become, for the moment, object‐oriented philosophers of language.

 Objects have properties.
 To take a simple example, a plastic ball might be modelled as an object that has a Radius property and a Colour property.
 Those properties take values that are numbers or other data types, just as variables do.
 And a property may change as to its value, just as a variable may.
 So we may say, in variable‐oriented terms, “The colour of the ball has changed as to its value”; or, in object‐oriented terms, “The ball has changed as to the value of its Colour property”; or, in natural English, “The ball has changed colour.”

 You may be wondering: Why are we spending so much time talking about how a plastic ball might be modelled as an object with properties?
 Would it not be simpler to follow the philosophers, call it as it is, and say directly that the ball is an object with properties?
 But if we think like that, we are deluding ourselves.
 The moment we use language to say what a plastic ball is, we are modelling it.
-And the moment we use a word like “property” in our explanation of what a plastic ball is, we are modelling it at really quite a deep and abstract level.
+And the moment we use a word like property in saying what a plastic ball is, we are modelling it at really quite a deep and abstract level.
 As a matter of fact, the modelling of the computer programmer here is more straightforward and less abstract than the modelling of the philosopher.
 A computer scientist can say plainly, on his own terms, what kind of thing a property is: it’s a programming construct.
 Ask a philosopher what kind of thing a property is, and he’ll tell you it’s a universal.
 But universals are highly abstract entities – much more abstract than programming constructs – and philosophers are deeply divided as to what they are.

 We have seen that “The ball has changed colour” means that the ball has changed as to the value of its colour property.
 More generally, if we talk about an object changing, we usually mean that it has changed as to the value of one or more of its properties.
 We may say that our school has changed if its examination pass rate has changed, or if it has changed the age range of the pupils that it accepts, or the range of subjects that it offers, or its ethos.
 We could model the situation with a School object that has a PassRate property (whose data type will be a number of some sort), an AgeRange property (probably a pair of numbers, minimum and maximum), a Subjects property (perhaps an array of text strings), and an Ethos property (some more complex data type).